 These are two of the most well rounded cards, and then you can decide after the first year which of those cards works better for you.
 Then you can potentially downgrade one of those cards to the Chase Freedom® Card or Chase Freedom Unlimited®, which I consider to be two of the most lucrative no annual fee cards.
 I’d even consider applying outright for one or both of those cards, or even both of them, given how they can help you maximize your spend.

-For example, if you apply for the Chase Sapphire Preferred® Card, Chase Freedom® Card, and Chase Freedom Unlimited®, you’ll be able to earn double points on dining and travel, 5x points in rotating quarterly categories, and 1.5x points on all other purchases, all while paying just a $95 annual fee (which is even waived the first year).
+For example, if you apply for the Chase Sapphire Preferred® Card, Chase Freedom® Card, and Chase Freedom Unlimited®, you’ll be able to earn double points on dining and travel, 5x points in rotating quarterly categories, and 1.5x points on all other purchases, all while paying just a $95 annual fee.
 That’s a fantastic return.

 There are a lot of fantastic credit cards out there, and for many of us, it makes sense to have over a dozen cards that we pay annual fees on, just for the benefits they offer.
 Many people have the temptation to apply for a bunch of cards at once.

 Personally I’d take more of a long term approach, and would take my time applying for the Chase cards that are useful long term and are subjected to the 5/24 rule, even if it takes you several months to get approved for these cards.
 These are cards that can potentially help you maximize your points earning opportunities long term.

 Once you’ve done that, consider picking up cards that are rewarding otherwise, but aren’t subjected to the strict 5/24 rule.